 Telomere length predicts lifespan.
 Now, a new study has shown an association between childhood trauma, shortened telomere length and mental…

-Short-cuts Result in the Misdiagnosis of Dementia: It’s Terrible!
+Screening Tools may Result in the Misdiagnosis of Dementia

 A recent study showed a high rate of misdiagnosis of dementia when using brief cognitive screening tools.
-Incredibly, 35.7% of…
+Concerningly, 35.7% of…

 Scary Risk of Worsening after Elective Abortion in MS Patients

-Wow, this is a remarkable finding… Pregnant multiple sclerosis (MS) sufferers who undergo elective abortion have significantly increased risk for…
+An intriguing finding … Pregnant multiple sclerosis (MS) sufferers who undergo elective abortion have significantly increased risk for relapse.
+Also,…

 Do herpes and inflammation make you cranky?